fruitsamples/ViewTransitions/ReadMe.txt

 ================================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 1.9
+- Added CFBundleIconFiles in Info.plist.

+Version 1.8
+- Upgraded project to build with the iOS 4.0 SDK.

 Version 1.7
 - Eliminated the TransitionView class.
 The code for creating and adding the transition is now in -performTransition in the ViewTransitionsAppDelegate.
 Now requires the iPhone 3.0 SDK.